codermdshakil/m1-assignment-ts-1/README.md

 - Class implementation
 - Function type signature
 - Interface extension
-- React components (Props/State)

 ### ✅ Benefits of Using Interfaces

-- **Type safety:** Interface help to catch mistakes early by ensuring with your data matched with the interface expected data structure.
+- **Type safety:** Interface help us to catch mistakes early by ensuring with your data matched with the interface expected data structure.

 - **Readability & Maintainability:**  Interface helps we to make our code easier to understand and maintain.

 - **Code Reusability:**  We can reuse interfaces across multiple files and functions.